-2.09 Revenue recognition
+2.07 Revenue recognition

-Revenue is measured at the fare value of consideration received or receivable.
-Amount disclosed as revenue are net of return, trade allowances, rebates, service taxes and amount collected on behalf of third parties.
+Revenue is measured at the fair value of consideration received or receivable.
+Amount disclosed as revenue are net of return, trade allowances, rebates, service taxes, GST and amount collected on behalf of third parties.

 The company recognizes revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and specific criteria have been mapped for each of the company's activities as described below.
 The company bases its estimates on historical results, taking into consideration the type of customer, the type of transection and specifics of each arrangements.
-There is no material impact on the operating results of the company on account of adoption of Ind AS 115 issued under the companies act 2013.